Powered by WHOOP

 • How would you structure the meeting?

-Getting answers to these questions give you more realistic optimism.
+Getting answers to these questions gives you more realistic optimism.

-On the flip side, you need to lower the expectations you or your leaders have for that meeting like, “We expect to uncover a core use cases to support our starter package.”
+On the flip side, you need to lower the expectations you or your leaders have for that meeting, like, “We expect to uncover a core use case to support our starter package.”

-This gives you a dose of healthy pessimism and allows you to have contingency plans in place to prepare for navigating unknowns because you ultimately cannot control how the client will react.
+This gives you a dose of healthy pessimism and allows you to have contingency plans in place to navigate the unknowns, because you ultimately cannot control how the client will react.

 • What factors need to be in place for this to be true?